flarum/docs/docs/extend/api.md

 The `fields` method on the API resource is used to define the fields (attributes and relationships) of the model.
 You can use the `Schema` namespace to define the various field types.

+The code examples below are methods within an API resource class.

 ### Attributes

 Before you define an attribute, decide which type of attribute it is.
 The `Schema` namespace provides a range of attribute types, such as `Str`, `Integer`, `Boolean`, `DateTime` and `Arr` for arrays.